Optimal Short-Circuit Resilient Formulas: Introduction

-Indeed, if the adversary tries to create its own chain, its length is bounded by $(1/5-\eps)n$, while the correct chain is at least of length $2n/5$.\footnote{The order of speaking in the coding scheme depends on the noise and is not alternating.
-Therefore, it is not necessary that a party speak half of the times.
-See discussion below.} On the other hand, the adversary can create a longer chain which forks off the correct chain.
-As a simple example, consider the case where a party sends $\approx 2n/5$ messages which go through uncorrupted.
-Now the adversary starts corrupting the transmissions and extends the correct chain with $(1/5-\eps)n$ corrupt messages.\footnote{This attack assumes that there are $n/5$ additional rounds where the same party speak.
-This assumption is usually false and serves only for this intuitive (yet unrealistic) example.} The corrupt forked chain is of length $2n/5+(1/5-\eps)n$ and may be longer than the correct chain.
+Indeed, if the adversary tries to create its own chain, its length is bounded by $\left(\tfrac15-\eps\right)\!n$, while the correct chain is of length $\frac{2n}{5}$ at the least.\footnote{The order of speaking in the coding scheme depends on the noise.
+Therefore, it is not necessary that a party speaks half of the times; see discussion below.} On the other hand, the adversary can create a longer chain which forks off the correct chain.
+As a simple example, consider the case where a party sends $\approx \frac{2n}{5}$ messages which go through uncorrupted.
+Now, the adversary starts corrupting the transmissions and extends the correct chain with $\left(\tfrac15-\eps\right)\!n$ corrupt messages.\footnote{This attack assumes that there are $n/5$ additional rounds where the same party speaks.
+This assumption is usually false and serves only for this intuitive (yet unrealistic) example.} The corrupt forked chain is of length $\frac{2n}{5}+\left(\tfrac15-\eps\right)\!n$ and may be longer than the correct chain.
 However, in this case, the information contained in the \emph{uncorrupted} prefix of the corrupt forked chain is sufficient to simulate the entire transcript of~$\pi_0$.